-The Dental Assistant Certificate II Program is designed to prepare the student to for an entry-level position as a dental assistant.
-The curriculum provides the student with an opportunity to develop knowledge and skills through classroom instruction and practice skills laboratories.
+The Dental Assistant Certificate II Program is designed to prepare the student for an entry-level position as a dental assistant.
+The curriculum provides the student with an opportunity to develop knowledge and skills through classroom instruction and hands-on activities in the campus lab.

-A dental assistant works under the supervision of a dentist by performing a variety of office management, patient care, and laboratory duties; often working chair-side as dentists examine and treat patients.
-In addition, the dental assistant maintains patient records, promotes comfort and safety in the dental chair, obtains oral x-rays, sterilizes instruments, and instructs patients on proper dental health.
+A dental assistant works under the supervision of a dentist by performing a variety of office management, patient care, and lab duties, often working chairside as dentists examine and treat patients.
+The dental assistant maintains patient records, prepares the exam area and patients for procedures, takes oral x-rays and impressions, sterilizes instruments and disinfects surfaces, and provides patient education on oral health.

-The successful dental assistant must have strong communication skills, display a positive attitude, observe strict confidentiality rules, and possess motor skill coordination necessary for safe patient care.
-(Wyoming Works Eligible)
+The successful dental assistant must have strong communication skills, display a positive attitude, observe strict confidentiality, and possess motor skill coordination sufficient for safe patient care.

-DNTA 1 Orientation to Dental Assisting 1
+DNTA 1500 Intro to Dental Assisting 2

-DNTA 1 Dental Assisting Fundamentals 5
+DNTA 1810 Dental Clinical Procedures 4

-DNTA 19 Dental Radiography 3
+DNTA 1910 Dental Radiography 3

-DNTA 2 Dental Office Procedures 1
+DNTA 2520 Dental Office Management 1

-DNTA 2 Dental Infection Control 3
+DNTA 2820 Dental Infection Control 3

-HLTK 16 AHA BLS for the Provider 0.5